-In the herd displayed in Figure 15, 76% of cows completed lactations without recording any mastitis events, so 24% of cows recorded 1 or more mastitis events.
-The mastitis rate is 41 cases / 100 cows / year suggesting the cows that do record mastitis commonly have more than one mastitis event in their lactation.
-In this example herd, the overall mastitis rate is higher than the target (27 cases/100cow) by 14 cases/100 cows , and the % drying off without recording a mastitis case (76%) is slightly lower than the target (79%).
+In the herd displayed in Figure 15, 79% of cows completed lactations without recording any mastitis events, so 21% of cows recorded 1 or more mastitis events.
+The mastitis rate is 47 cases / 100 cows / year suggesting the cows that do record mastitis commonly have more than one mastitis event in their lactation.
+In this example herd, the overall mastitis rate is higher than the target (27 cases/100 cows) by 20 cases/100 cows; however the % drying off without recording a mastitis case (79%) is identical to the target value.

-The "% cows with mastitis by Day 30" is equivalent to target value (4%), while the index mastitis rate after Day 30 is higher than target by 7%.
-The combination of these suggest the mastitis problem in this herd is not related to problems in the dry period, with most cases emerging after Day 30.
+The "% cows with mastitis by Day 30" (5%) is higher than the target value by 1%, while the index mastitis rate after Day 30 is higher than target (18%) by 12%.
+The combination of these herd results suggest the mastitis problem in this herd is not related to problems in the dry period, with most cases emerging after Day 30.